 In 2020, there were two cases of CP-CRPA reported in Wisconsin, and in 2021 there were three cases reported.

-- Carbapenem-resistant Pseudomonas aeruginosa: Fact sheet for Health Care Settings, P-03232c: Educational fact sheet for the general public on CRPA in health care settings
+- Carbapenem-resistant Pseudomonas aeruginosa: (PDF) Fact sheet for Health Care Settings, P-03232c: Educational fact sheet for the general public on CRPA in health care settings

 - Information for Patients and Family Members: CDC (Centers for Disease Control and Prevention) webpage, including information on symptoms, diagnosis, treatment, and prevention